-This article, was a response to Prof. Kennedy’s book, The Fatal Sleep.
-I understand that people may disagree with the views I have here expressed, and confessedly, I have not thought about it a great deal myself and would gladly explore other thoughts and theories.
-So if you agree or disagree, feel free to comment below – I’d really appreciate it.
+I understand that people may disagree with the views I have here expressed, and confessedly, I have not read a great deal into colonialism.
+So if you agree or if you disagree, please feel free to comment below – I’d really appreciate it.